thesteve0/lab-asa-e-getting-started/asa-e-getting-started/workshop/content/exercises/05-create-and-deploy-an-app.md

 ...
 ```

 You will start to see the system use [Paketo Buildpack](https://paketo.io/) to create the container image to deploy to the application service.
 This process may take 2-5 minutes.
-In later examples we will show some hints to speed up the build process.

-When the process is finished the CLI will give you some information about the deploy and the app should be ready to go.
+When the process is finished the CLI will give you some information about the deploy.
+At this point the application should be ready to receive requests.

 ## Viewing our application

 There are two different ways to get the URL for our application.

 1. You can log in to the [Azure Portal](https://portal.azure.com/) and then navigate to the ASA-E service.
-So click on the _learning_ resource group, then click on _first-asa-service_, then, on the left navigation click on Apps, then click on _simpleapp_, and finally, on the top of the page will be the URL to click to see your application in action.
+To do this, click on the _learning_ resource group, then click on _first-asa-service_, then, on the left navigation click on Apps, then click on _simpleapp_, and finally, on the top of the page will be the URL to click to see your application in action.
 2. Or you can use the CLI with the following command:

 ```shell execute
 az spring app show -n simpleapp -s the-asa-service -g learning -o table
 ```

-Instead of creating an application, we are querying for the information on the application.
+Instead of creating an application with this command, we are querying for the information on the application.
 If you leave off the _-o table_ there will be a quite a large JSON object returned which may make it difficult to find the URL.

-Either shift+click or copy and paste the URL to see your application.
+Either _shift+click_ or copy and paste the URL to see your application.

 Congratulations, you have deployed your first application to Azure Spring Apps Enterprise.

-As you can see we needed to make 0 modifications to our code to get it running in ASA-E. This is one of the advantages of ASA-E, run your same Spring Applications but let Azure handle the infrastructure and scaling issues.
+As you can see we needed to make 0 modifications to our code to get it running in ASA-E. This is one of the advantages of ASA-E: run your same Spring Applications but let Azure handle the infrastructure and scaling issues.

 Let's go ahead and see how to make code changes to our application.